 But what is the difference?
 And is fluoride really safe?

-Fluorine vs. Fluoride – the crucial difference
+Fluorine vs. Fluoride – the decisive difference

 • Fluorine is a highly reactive gas that is toxic in its pure form

-• Fluoride, on the other hand, is a stable compound that occurs naturally and is specifically used in dental care
+• Fluoride, on the other hand, is a stable compound that occurs naturally and is used specifically in dental care

 Simply put: